hmngwy/jenny/README.md

 ## Command Line Arguments

-To override `.blogrc` settings use command line arguments.
+To override `.blogrc` settings at run-time use command line arguments.
 Other options are also available, use `jenny -h` to display the message below:

 ```
 jenny usage: